Solidago simplex (Mountain Goldenrod) - photos and description

 General: Perennials with a tufted growth habit, stems usually decumbent upon close inspection but at first glance may appear to be erect.
 Stems are simple, often reddish in colour, glabrous to sparingly pubescent on lower stems.

 Flowers: Inflorescence is a narrow, cylindrical panicle, not secund, not pyramidal.
-An individual flower was measured at 6 mm long and 9 mm diameter, and the inflorescence at 9.5 cm long.
+A flower head was measured at 6 mm long and 9 mm diameter, and the inflorescence at 9.5 cm long.
 Flower heads more or less glutinous (very slightly sticky).

 Leaves: Stem leaves linear to linear-lanceolate, reduced upwards, alternate.
 The basal leaves are spatulate with a long petiole, one-nerved, often with shallow teeth from mid-leaf to the apex.
 We measured a basal leaf at 11.5 cm long (including petiole) and 14 mm wide.
 Leaves puberulent.